nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

    1. Download the latest [jar](https://github.com/AY2021S2-CS2103T-W15-1/tp/releases) file and copy into an empty folder

-   2. Double-click the jar file Expected: Shows the GUI for RemdindMe.
+   2. Double-click the jar file Expected: Shows the GUI for RemindMe.

    3. Test the following commands according to the flow.